 (D) a specification of all materials employed and loads to be supported or conveyed.

-These plans must be sufficient to show that the installation or alteration will comply with all applicable equipment laws and must be sufficiently complete to illustrate all details of construction and design.
+These plans must be sufficient to show that the installation or alteration will comply with all applicable equipment laws and must be sufficiently complete to illustrate all details of construction and design. as required under IC 22-15-5-1(b)(1).

+(6) The proposed date the installation or alteration work will begin.

-(6) The required fee.
+(6) (7) The required fee set under IC 22-12-6-6(a)(7).